sadiksa/carscom/README.md

 I guess there are country based rules.
 Sometimes i can not receive "tesla" brand.
 So I search with "toyota".

+If project gets error please run at x64 environment.

 # forked from CefSharp.MinimalExample